 + PRO: Little culture shock

-The Norwegian culture is fairly easy to integrate into, and the fact that many Norwegians speak excellent English makes it even easier.
+The Norwegian culture is relatively easy to integrate into, and the fact that many Norwegians speak excellent English makes it even easier.
+In fact, you can often work in Norway speaking only English, especially in larger cities and international companies.

 Cost of living in Norway